Office of Lifespan Health Advisory Committee

 The Office of Lifespan Health Advisory Committee (OLH AC) will provide counsel and advice on the development, implementation, and evaluation of maternal child health programs within the South Dakota Department of Health, per the OLH Family Engagement policy.
 The OLH AC is advisory in nature, and members of the committee will have expertise with OLH populations.
 The OLH AC’s purview is statewide.

-Collaborate with state OLH leaders to:
+Collaborate with state OLH staff to:

 1. Engage OLH populations statewide.